• Skip to primary navigation

 I do not recommend a stand mixer for this cake recipe.
 These mixers always overmix the cake batter.

-Step 7: Bake the cake for 25-30 minutes, depending on the size of the pan you use.
+Step 7: Bake the cake for 25-30 minutes, depending on the pan size you use.
 A bundt cake will take closer to 45 minutes.

 Step 8: Test the cake to ensure it is finished baking.
 Do this by inserting a toothpick into the center of the cake.
 If the toothpick comes out clean, your cake is ready.
 If you see crumbs or batter on the toothpick, it will need to be baked longer.